KI-Research-Services/CREDA_tools/README.md

 project.addr_parse_report("report_san_jose_d1.csv")
 ```
 As described earlier, the first command imports the project tools.
 The second instantiates a "project" object that contains the address file.
 The object _project_ assigns a sequential unique internal identifier, 'TempID', to each row of data in _san_jose_d1.csv_.
 The `clean_addresses()` method does the following:
 * Expands each row into multiple single addresses, sequentially identified by a new variable, 'TempIDZ'.
 Hyphen delimiters are, in most cases, assumed to imply a range of same-parity addresses (all numbers with the same parity delimited by the hyphen).
-Although this may lead to the creation of non-existent addresses, we assume that the expanded list will be fed to an address validator (e.g., USPS or a geocoder) and consequently reduced.
+Although this may lead to the creation of non-existent addresses, we assume that the expanded list will be fed to an address validator (e.g., USPS or a geocoder) and subsequently reduced.
-* Generates a code detailing suspected problems or errors.
+* Generates a code flagging compound addresses and detailing suspected problems or errors.

 The `addr_parse_report` method creates an output file that reports on the the attempt to parse the address data into an expanded list of well-formed street address strings.
-The report flags exceptional rows --- those with with problematic addresses or expandable addresses.
+The report flags exceptional rows --- those with problematic addresses or expandable addresses.
 The flags, in turn, explain the nature of the exception.
 A table of flags and their meaning is in the Excel spreadsheet, "FunctionMap.xlsx", provided with this package.

 An output of the expanded address list (together with 'TempID' and 'TempIDZ' internal identifiers) can be obtained by subsequently running the command
 ```
 project.make_geocoder_file("expanded_san_jose_d1.csv")
 ```
 As its syntax suggests, the output of this file can be fed to a geocoder or address validator.
 If a row in the address data generates a parsing error, it is **not** included in the output of this method.
 To examine such problem rows, consult the report file.
-An alternative to using the `addr_parse_report` or `make_geocoder_file` commands is the command `project.save_all("tstoutfile7.csv")`, which will create an output containing the full data structure stored in _project_.
+An alternative to using the `addr_parse_report` or `make_geocoder_file` commands is the method `project.save_all(<outfile>)`, which will create an output file containing the full data structure stored in _project_.

 This tool is still under development and offered "as is" in the hopes that users might pass along improvements.